-Napping isn't just for children.
-Understand the pros and cons of napping and the best way to take a nap.By Mayo Clinic Staff
+Unsure whether napping is good for you?
+Understand the pros and cons and the best way to take a nap.By Mayo Clinic Staff

 If you're sleep deprived or just looking for a way to relax, you might be thinking about taking a nap.
 Napping at the wrong time of day or for too long can backfire, though.
 Understand how to get the most out of a nap.